gozdekurtulmus/Priorityqueue-construction/ReadMe.md

 height of the tree and executes **_saveLevel_** function in every level. saveLevel function recursively searches every node in that level and prints every node it searched into the file.

-_(reference for convert function: https://stackoverflow.com/questions/28893017/converting-
+_(reference for convert function: https://stackoverflow.com/questions/28893017/converting-an-array-into-binary-tree-using-c )_
-an-array-into-binary-tree-using-c )_

 # In Java (PerformanceTest.java):